This page contains affiliate links. Here’s why – and what my “kite kid” thinks about it.

 Approach is important

-Whether you have a neurodiverse kid or not, if you see this post (or others like it) on social media, please add some context to the conversation.
+Whether you have a neurodiverse kid or not, if you see a post like this on social media, please add some context to the conversation.
 Explain that the reason for a child’s behavior isn’t always as simple as it seems.

 And you don’t have to be rude about it.
 In fact, you shouldn’t.
 That makes people defensive, and then you’ll be wasting your time.
 No one will actually “listen” because they’ll be more focused on their rebuttal.